 You can mark any answer (including email, names etc) as either “blind for shortlisting” or “hidden”.

 Hidden will hide the answer from anyone who is assigned as a shortlisted for that position throughout the process.
 It will never display the information to them.
-Recruitment managers can see the answer throughout the process unless they themselves are listed as shortlisters and then the shortlister rules apply.
+Recruitment managers can see the answer throughout the process unless they themselves are listed as shortlisted, and then the shortlister rules apply.

 Scoring and Weighting